• Food Food

 Few things are as frustrating as throwing away produce because you couldn't eat it fast enough.
 Luckily, Carleigh Bodrug, author of a New York Times bestselling cookbook, recently lettuce in on a food waste hack that keeps lettuce fresh for up to a whole month.

-In a popular Instagram Reel now viewed almost 15 million times, Bodrug outlines exactly how to stop your leafy greens from getting smelly, slimy, and spoiled.
+In a popular Instagram Reel now viewed almost 15 million times, Bodrug outlines her self-proclaimed "scrappy storage trick" as a way to stop your leafy greens from getting smelly, slimy, and spoiled.

 It's easy to get intimidated by some overly-complicated food hacks, but romaine calm; this one is pretty straightforward.